 This also features integrated tube drive saturation control, an 80hz high pass filter, and a minus 20db pad.
 It also has a reverse polarity switch.

-This Blue-tube preamp is not a top-of-the-line, innovative, and specialist unit.
+This Blue-tube preamp quality is not a top-of-the-line, innovative, and specialist unit.
 It is, however, a simple, great unit that provides versatility and decent functionality, which is not something you would find in multiple best mic preamps.

 - Variable functionality